 Ishin-denshin (以心伝心)

 Projected as part of the performance, a short film directed by Lucía features bodies engaging in a physical dialogue of both body and language, drawing from Tomaso Binga’s body alphabet.
-The film expands the narrative beyond the stage, allowing the visual language to mirror the performers' gestures in a mirrored, cinematic dimension.

 Layered with field recordings, electronic textures, and vocal fragments, the sound design explores the ephemeral and intangible connections we find on earth.